 Disney Cruise Line Planning

 Like any other Disney vacation, planning a Disney Cruise takes some research if you want to find the best price, and get the most out of the experience.
-First, you need to decide if you're looking for a 3 night, 4 night or 7 night cruise.
+First, you need to decide what length of cruise you're looking for.
 If you're a first time cruiser, and are unsure if cruising is for you - you might want to consider one of the shorter itineraries.
 But be warned - most people that do a 3 or 4 night cruise end up wishing they had done a longer one!

 There are lots of details to learn as well before you set sail on your Disney cruise - from what travel documents you will need to onboard activities.
 How much is a Disney Cruise?
 Cost is always a factor, so spending the time to research how to get the best price for your cruise is usually a good investment.
 What about staterooms?
 There are several different stateroom categories onboard each Disney ship.
 If you're traveling with kids, you'll want to familiarize yourself with the various onboard services for children.
 And, if you need some time away from the kids, the 'adults only' areas onboard the Disney ships offer many opportunities to relax and unwind while at sea.
 Each evening on the Disney Cruise Line, at the Walt Disney Theatre, a special show is offered for your entertainment.
 And don't forget about ports of call.
 Each port offers unique shore excursions and shopping opportunities.
 And if you do some shopping on the islands, you'll want to be familiar with customs regulations upon returning to the U.S.